darthoctopus/reggae/README.md

 - Guy R. Davies
 - Emily Hatt

 We welcome contributions from the community.
 We expect contributors to adhere to our [code of conduct](CODE_OF_CONDUCT.md).
+Easy ways to get started include:

+- Finding bugs in our code — please open GitHub issues for these.
+- Implementing feature suggestions — we welcome pull requests!

 ## License